haxtheweb/edtechjoker/common-issues.md

 # Get in the habit of doing these all the time.
 This is literally the feedback loop of the job and the way to solve 99% of issues.
 If you hate this, you might end up hating development.
 If this makes sense, hopefully you have just found your passion.

-# Video of how to geet started / OS level explainer
+# Video of how to get started / OS level explainer
+- coming soon

 # Lit life cycle activity
+- https://lit.dev/tutorials/ make sure you do all the tutorials